List of maglev train proposals: Germany

+Munich

-Munich: A Transrapid connection linking the city centre of the Bavarian capital Munich to the airport (37 km) was planned.
+A 37 km Transrapid connection linking the city centre of the Munich to the airport was planned.
 It promised to reduce the connection time from about 40 minutes by the existing S-Bahn (German city railway system) to 10 minutes.
 On September 25, 2007, Bavaria announced it would build Europe's first commercial track.
 The Bavarian government signed a contract with Deutsche Bahn and Transrapid with Siemens and ThyssenKrupp for the 1.85 billion-euro ($2.6 billion) project.
 However, the project was strongly opposed by Christian Ude, the mayor of Munich.
 On 27 March 2008, the German government scrapped the project because of a massive cost overrun.

+Berlin – Hamburg

-Berlin – Hamburg: A 292 km Transrapid line linking Berlin to Hamburg.
+A 292 km Transrapid line linking Berlin to Hamburg.
 It was cancelled due to lack of funds, and the existing conventional railway line was upgraded for 230 km/h operation by ICE trainsets instead.

+Metrorapid

-Ruhr region: A 79 km Transrapid line called “Metrorapid” (based on “METROpolitan” and “TransRAPID”) was supposed to link Düsseldorf with Dortmund via Duisburg, Essen and Bochum in 37 minutes.
+Metrorapid was a 79 km Transrapid line that was supposed to link Düsseldorf with Dortmund via Duisburg, Essen and Bochum in 37 minutes.
+The name "Metrorapid" is derived from "metropolitan" and "Transrapid".
 The project was cancelled in 2003 for financial reasons.

+Berlin

-Berlin: A five to seven kilometre long line has been proposed in November 2023 by the Wegner senate.
-The Transport System Bögl is supposed to be used on the track in the city centre.
+A 5-7 km long pilot line was proposed in November 2023 by the Wegner senate.
+The Transport System Bögl is supposed to be used on the track, which would be built in the city centre.

+Nuremberg

-Nuremberg: A four kilometre long Line has been proposed by the Bavarian Minister-President Markus Söder to connect the University of Erlangen-Nuremberg with the Nuremberg Fairground and a hospital by As in Berlin, the Transport System Bögl is supposed to be used.
+A 4 km long maglev line has been proposed by the Bavarian Minister-President Markus Söder to connect the University of Erlangen-Nuremberg with the Nuremberg Fairground and a hospital.
+As in Berlin, the Transport System Bögl is supposed to be used.

+Italy

+A first proposal was formalised in April 2008, in Brescia, by journalist Andrew Spannaus who recommended a high-speed connection between Malpensa Airport to the cities of Milan, Bergamo, and Brescia.

+In March 2011, Nicola Oliva proposed a maglev connection between Pisa International Airport and the cities of Prato and Florence (Santa Maria Novella station and Florence Airport).
+The travelling time would be reduced from the typical 1 hour 15 minutes to around 20 minutes.
+The second part of the line would be a connection to Livorno, to integrate maritime, aerial and terrestrial transport systems.